 If You Have NO IDEA How To Cook

-Start with 15 minute meals, and then transition to the make-ahead sauce solutions or freezer cooking so you can learn the basics.
+Start with 15 minute meals, like charcuterie ideas and then transition to the make-ahead sauce solutions or freezer cooking so you can learn the basics.
 One of the best beginner cooking classes out there is free and easy from cooking light.

 You can find boatloads of meal ideas in the categories above, but these are our favorite ideas when you struggle with cooking…